Nevada Funders

 Grant-Making Per Year: In 2020, the Foundation provided grants in the amount of $10.4 million.

 Recovery and Supportive Housing Grantee Example: The Ridge House is a grantee based in Reno, Nevada, serving partially rural Washoe County.
-The Ridge House offers transitional housing and therapeutic services for individuals transitioning from incarceration and struggling with substance use disorders.
+The Ridge House offers transitional housing and therapeutic services for individuals transitioning from incarceration and struggling with a substance use disorder.

 Nevada Opioid Settlement Funds